BAY AREA CENTER FOR ADOLESCENTS

 • The phobic reaction isn't due to any other mental health disorder.

-Question: which is a phobia?
-Arachnophobia or fear of flying?
-The answer is: it depends upon how distressing the fear is.
-We often associate phobias with snakes, spiders, or heights, but a true phobia causes significant impairment in a person's life.
-Phobias significantly increase anxiety levels preventing some from working, enjoying their friends and family, attending school, or enjoying nature.
+The answer depends on how distressing the fear is.
+While we often associate phobias with common fears like spiders, snakes, or heights, a true phobia causes significant disruption in a person’s daily life.
+It can lead to intense anxiety that prevents teens from attending school, socializing with friends and family, working, or even enjoying everyday activities.

 Picture